 No one under the age of 17 can be married.
 For 17-year-olds, parents or guardians must give their consent before the town or city clerk or some other authorized official.
 If they are out of state, a notarized affidavit is acceptable but has to be accompanied by a certificate of authentication when the consent is filed in New York State.
 Written consent must also be obtained from a justice of the Supreme Court or Family Court judge.

 According to Section 11 of the Domestic Relations Law, an officiant must be an authorized, officially ordained member of the clergy or a public official in the State of New York such as a mayor, city clerk, deputy city clerk, appointed marriage officer, justice, or judge.
 In New York City, an officiant must be registered with the City of New York.
 Ship captains cannot perform marriage ceremonies in New York State.

 A marriage ceremony must have at least one witness.
 Although the state website states that there is no minimum age required in order to be a witness, the New York City website requires witnesses to be at least 18 years of age.

-Copy of Certificate of Marriage:
+Copy of Certificate of Marriage

+Marriage license requirements often change.
+The above information is for guidance only and should not be regarded as legal advice.
 It is important that you verify all information with the local marriage license office before making any wedding or travel plans.